Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 Point 2

-Understand the basic structure of a 3-tier architecture connecting OpenWebUI, FastAPI, and vLLM, and learn the fundamental flow of tool integration.
+Understand the basic structure of a 3-tier architecture consisting of OpenWebUI, FastAPI, and vLLM, and learn the fundamental flow of tool integration.

 Point 3